WinOrder/PHP-EShop-Server/README.md

 # PHP-EShop-Server
-WinOrder online-shop interface (EShop) server example for WinOrder POS written in PHP
+WinOrder online-shop interface (EShop) server example for WinOrder POS written in PHP.

 You have an online-shop and want to transfer your orders to the WinOrder POS automatically, then you are in the right place!

+The interface documentation (german only) [PDF is here](https://www.winorder.com/download/WinOrder-EShop-Spezifikation.pdf).

 This is a very simple example for a server-side implementation of the WinOrder EShop interface in PHP.
 We don't use a database here, the pending orders are stored as a file on the server.